Access myLTSA Services

 The general instructions on this website do not guarantee registration

 All land title applications undergo a complete examination after they are received.
-The LTSA recommends you consult with a legal professional who can provide advice on compliance with these statutory forms and related matters.
+LTSA recommends you consult with a legal professional who can provide advice on compliance with these statutory forms and related matters.

 LTSA employees are not permitted to provide legal advice or assist in completing forms.
 If you choose to submit an application yourself, the land title office registration process for applications received by mail or in person is described below.